Are there still orphanages in America?

 Seems flawed, alright.

 Actually, this movement (though imperfect) laid the foundation for the foster system we know today.
 By the early 1900s, the government started monitoring and supervising foster parents.
 And by the 1950s, children in family foster care outnumbered children in orphanages.
 The government started funding the foster system in 1960.
-And since then, orphanages have fizzled out completely.
+And since then, orphanages in America have fizzled out completely.

 (If you’re curious about life in American orphanages, we highly recommend Castaway Kid by R.B.
 Mitchell—an autobiography that follows the story of one of the last “lifers” in an American orphanage.)